prisma-labs/graphql-framework-experiment/docs/guides/schema.md

 ## Nullability in Principal

 When creating an API, especially before going to production or lifting features out of beta, thinking about if arguments and input object fields (_inputs_) should be required and if object type fields (_outputs_) should be nullable is an important design consideration.
+How easy your API is to consume trades for how easy it is to change and some reliability characteristics.

-If inputs are optional or outputs are guaranteed then clients will have a simpler API to deal with since they get to be lazier about what they give as API input and how they check results from API output.
-The design tradeoff however is that the API becomes harder to change over time since turning inputs from optional to required or making outputs go from guaranteed to nullable are breaking changes from the client's point of view.
-Furthermore, the API becomes exposed to greater levels of "null blast radius" wherein any unexpected `null` received (from a e.g. dependency data source) while resolving a request will "bubble up" the data tree until a nullable type is found (finally erroring if by root none has been found).
-Details about these design considerations and more are well covered in the following articles so we will refrain going into further detail here.
+If inputs are optional or outputs are guaranteed then client developers will have a simpler API to deal with since making requests demands no up front configuration and handling responses presents no null cases.
+On the other hand, for the API developer, changing the API becomes harder since turning inputs from optional to required or making outputs go from guaranteed to nullable are breaking changes from the client's point of view.

+Also, as more outputs are guaranteed, the greater the potential of the "null blast radius" can be.
+This is the effect where, within a server rutime, a `null` or error received from some data source where the schema states there shall be no `null` requires propagating the `null` up the data tree until a nullable type is found (or, at root, finally error).

+If you'd like to see these design considerations discussed further here are a few articles/resources you may find helpful:

 - 2019 [Nullability in GraphQL](https://medium.com/expedia-group-tech/nullability-in-graphql-b8d06fbd8a3c) by Grant Norwood
 - 2018 [Using nullability in GraphQL](https://blog.apollographql.com/using-nullability-in-graphql-2254f84c4ed7) by Sashko Stubailo